robert-mill/googlephotos/README.md

 # googlephotos

+This is a working application but will also be continuously worked on I created this as a class because I want to add other functionality later.

 simple class to get google photos from a google drive folder

 1. in google drive navigate to  the folder containing the photos/images to be displayed.